web-infra-dev/rsbuild/packages/document/docs/en/config/tools/babel.md

 ### Debugging Babel Configuration

-After modifying the `babel-loader` configuration through `tools.babel`, you can view the final generated configuration in [Builder debug mode](https://modernjs.dev/builder/en/guide/debug/debug-mode.html).
+After modifying the `babel-loader` configuration through `tools.babel`, you can view the final generated configuration in [Rsbuild debug mode](https://rsbuild.dev/en/guide/debug/debug-mode.html).

 First, enable debug mode by using the `DEBUG=builder` parameter: